 - Student is responsible for sending an official transcript of the courses taken at the host institution to Kansas State University at the completion of the enrollment period.
 Failure to provide an official transcript from the host institution may result in ineligibility for any future consortium agreement requests.
 By entering into a consortium agreement, the student is agreeing to transfer the attempted course work at the host institution to Kansas State University at the completion of the enrollment period.

 Terms and Conditions of a Consortium Agreement

-- The host institution will remit to the home institution any tuition/fees refund resulting from the student’s complete withdrawal from the host institution during the enrollment period covered by this consortium agreement.
+- The host institution will remit to the home institution any tuition/fees refund resulting from the student’s complete withdrawal from the host institution during the consortium enrollment period.